Josh Kelley: Personal life

 Kelley met actress Katherine Heigl in spring 2005 when she appeared in his music video "Only You".
 One year later, in June 2006, they became engaged.
-He wrote the song "Hey Katie" for Heigl.
-The Heigl-Kelley wedding took place on December 23, 2007, at the Stein Eriksen Lodge in Park City, Utah.
-Heigl's Grey's Anatomy co-stars T.R.
-Knight, Sandra Oh, Ellen Pompeo and Justin Chambers attended the ceremony, as well as Grey's Anatomy spinoff series Private Practice star Kate Walsh.
-The ceremony was officiated by Unitarian minister Tom Goldsmith.
-Heigl walked down the aisle to an acoustic song written by Kelley and performed by a cello and guitar players.
-The couple wrote their own vows.

-During a taping of Live With Regis and Kelly, Heigl stated that she and Kelley chose to wait till marriage before living together, saying, "I think I just wanted to save something for the actual marriage...
+During a taping of Live With Regis and Kelly, Heigl stated that she and Kelley chose to wait until marriage before living together, saying, "I think I just wanted to save something for the actual marriage...
 I wanted there to be something to make the actual marriage different than the dating or the courtship."

 In 2009, the couple adopted a South Korean baby girl, naming her Nancy Leigh, after Heigl's mother and her adopted, Korean-born older sister, respectively.
 Nancy Leigh's nickname is Naleigh.
 Nancy Leigh was born with a congenital heart defect that was repaired with open heart surgery before she left South Korea.
 Kelley and Heigl adopted a second daughter, Adalaide Marie Hope, in April 2012.

 In addition to their two daughters, Josh Kelley and Katherine Heigl have a son, Joshua Bishop Kelley Jr., born December 20, 2016.

 Kelley, Heigl, and their children live in Oakley, Utah.